SDLMoe/bili-sb/bili-proto/README.md

 # bili-proto

-Protobuf stubs for bilibili, seperated crate for faster indexing.
+Protobuf stubs for bilibili, separated crate for faster indexing.